prkumari1224/Assignment/README.md

 # How to setup?
 You can download the latest release of the project from releases page and start using it right away.

+# How to run?

+You can use the java -jar command from cmd prompt and run the jar:
+** java -jar <path to jar>/AddressBook.jar <Search String>
-Run the jar, and simply enter the search string to view the search results.
+and simply enter the search string to view the search results.